davideuler/programming-tips/python/pyenv.md

 WARNING: The Python lzma extension was not compiled.
 Missing the lzma lib? ":

         $ apt-get install liblzma-dev libssl-dev
+        $ apt-get install libffi-dev # to avoid error of ModuleNotFoundError: "The _ctypes module is not available."
+        $ pyenv install 3.12

 ### pyenv virtualenv